damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 *automated* certificates.
 That's perfect for us: we don't have to pay for having HTTPS and you can do everything within the comfort of your terminal.

-We begin with downloading and installing the `letsencrypt-auto` utility.
+We begin with downloading the `letsencrypt-auto` utility.
 Open a new terminal window and type:

 ```shell